-This is an enjoyable course that requires self-discipline and lots of enthusiasm!
-The best grades are awarded to students who commit to individual and group work and who are willing to embrace the academic expectations of Drama.
+It must be stressed that group work and cooperation.
+This is an enjoyable course but students should realise that it requires self-discipline and lots of enthusiasm!
+The best grades are awarded to students who show commitment and reliability to both their, and their group's work.